 Receptive language disorder means the child has difficulties with understanding what is said to them.
 The symptoms vary between children but, generally, problems with language comprehension usually begin before the age of four years.

 Children need to understand spoken language before they can use language effectively.
 In most cases, the child with a receptive language problem also has an expressive language disorder, which means they have trouble using spoken language.

 It is estimated that between three and five per cent of children have a receptive or expressive language disorder, or a mixture of both.
 Another name for receptive language disorder is language comprehension deficit.
 Treatment options include speech–language therapy.

 There is no standard set of symptoms that indicates receptive language disorder, since it varies from one child to the next.
 However, symptoms may include:

-- Lack of interest when story books are read to them
+- appearing to lack interest when storybooks are read to them

 Understanding spoken language is a complicated process.
-The child may have problems with one or more of the following skills:
+The child may have problems with one or more of: